Cosmian/mse-app-demo/path/README.md

 Basic example of how to use dedicated paths in an mse application.

- This example works with a self-signed certificate on a fully zero trust environment and containing:
+ This example works with a self-signed certificate on a fully zero trust environment.
+This example contains:
 - A simple helloworld flask application
 - The mse app config file
 - A secret file